MarvinTeichmann/KittiSeg/README.md

 If you like to understand the code, I would recommend looking at [demo.py](demo.py) first.
 I have documented each step as  	thoroughly as possible in this file.

+### Manage Data Storage

+KittiSeg allows to separate data storage from code.
+This is very useful in many server environments.
+By default, the data is stored in the folder `KittiSeg/DATA` and the output of runs in `KittiSeg/RUNS`.
+This behaviour can be changed by setting the bash environment variables: `$TV_DIR_DATA` and `$TV_DIR_RUNS`.

+Include  `export TV_DIR_DATA="/MY/LARGE/HDD/DATA"` in your `.profile` and the all data will be downloaded to `/MY/LARGE/HDD/DATA/data_road`.
+Include `export TV_DIR_RUNS="/MY/LARGE/HDD/RUNS"` in your `.profile` and all runs will be saved to `/MY/LARGE/HDD/RUNS/KittiSeg`

+### RUNDIR and Experiment Organization

+KittiSeg helps you to organize large number of experiments.
+To do so the output of each run is stored in its own rundir.
+Each rundir contains:

+* `output.log` a copy of the training output which was printed to your screen
+* `tensorflow events` tensorboard can be run in rundir
+* `tensorflow checkpoints` the trained model can be loaded from rundir
+* `[dir] images` a folder containing example output images. `image_iter` controls how often the whole validation set is dumped
+* `[dir] model_files` A copy of all source code need to build the model.
+This can be very useful of you have many versions of the model.

+To keep track of all the experiments, you can give each rundir a unique name with the `--name` flag.
+The `--project` flag will store the run in a separate subfolder allowing to run different series of experiments.
+As an example, `python train.py --project batch_size_bench --name size_5` will use the following dir as rundir:  `$TV_DIR_RUNS/KittiSeg/batch_size_bench/size_5_KittiSeg_2017_02_08_13.12`.

+Use the flag `--nosave` if you do not want to save all output in an rundir.
+This is very useful for debugging, if you are not interested in the actual output and you do not want to spam your `rundir`. `--nosave` will use the folder `$TV_DIR_RUNS/debug` as output.
+So you can still few the rundir, but it will be overwritten by the next `--nosave` run.

 ### Modifying Model & Train on your own data

 The model is controlled by the file `hypes/KittiSeg.json`.
 Modifying this file should be enough to train the model on your own data and adjust the architecture according to your needs.
-You can create a new file `hypes/my_hype.json` and train that architecture using:

-`python train.py --hypes hypes/my_hype.json`
+A description of the expected input format can be found [here](inputs/inputs.md).
+I would advise to creat a new hype file `hypes/my_hype.json` for your input data and start trainining by running: `python train.py --hypes hypes/my_hype.json`